code-review-spot/geochat/README.md

 ```$ bundle exec rake db:migrate```

+Geochat is configured to use Pusher and Heroku.
+To get this working locally,
-Once that's done, you need to register your app with
-[Pusher](http://pusher.com/).
-You can get a free API account for development
+you need to register your app with [Pusher](http://pusher.com/).
+You can get a
-(that's what I'm using right now).
-If you want to use Heroku for deployment,
+free API account for development (that's what I'm using right now).
+If you want
-you can add Pusher support through their
+to use Heroku for deployment, you can add Pusher support through their
 [Pusher add-on](https://addons.heroku.com/pusher) without needing to register
 with Pusher directly.

 After you're set up with Pusher, you'll need to add environmental variables.
+Please note that Pusher provides you with two sets of credentials, one for
-On development, you'll need the app ID, key and secret provided by Pusher.
-You
+development and one for production.
+On development, you'll need the app ID, key
-can set them in your bash profile like so:
+and secret provided by Pusher.
+You can set them in your bash profile like so:

 ```
 # Geochat Pusher credentials